BrianJomo/Pizza-Project/README.md

 ## Description

 <p>This is a mordern website.
 It contains images, a form, icons among other mordern website features.
 It is meant to be used as a  website where customers can order pizza.
 It is conveniently usable on a desktop, laptop and some tablets.</p>

+## Installation

+To gain acess to this website click on this link: https://brianjomo.github.io/Delani-Studio/

+### Requirements

+* Either a computer,phone,tablet or an Ipad.

+* An access to the Internet.